 \section{Abstract}

-We develop a denotational model for programs that have standard programming constructs such as conditionals and while-loops, as well as probabilistic and concurrent commands.
-Whereas semantic models for languages with either concurrency or randomization are well studied, their combination is limited to languages with bounded loops.
-Our work is the first to consider both randomization and concurrency for a language with unbounded looping constructs.
-The interaction between Boolean tests (arising from the control flow structures), probabilistic actions, and concurrent execution creates challenges in generalizing previous work on pomsets and convex languages, prominent models for those effects, individually.
-To illustrate the generality of our model, we show that it recovers a typical powerdomain semantics for concurrency, as well as the convex powerset semantics for probabilistic nondeterminism.
+We develop a denotational model for {\em probabilistic and concurrent imperative programs}, a class of programs with standard control flow via conditionals and while-loops, as well as probabilistic actions and parallel composition.
+Whereas semantics for concurrent or randomized programs in isolation is well studied, their combination has not been thoroughly explored and presents unique challenges.
+The crux of the problem is that interactions between control flow, probabilistic actions, and concurrent execution cannot be captured by straightforward generalizations of prior work on pomsets and convex languages, prominent models for those effects, individually.
+Our model has good domain theoretic properties, important for semantics of unbounded loops.
+We also prove two adequacy theorems, showing that the model subsumes typical powerdomain semantics for concurrency and convex powerdomain semantics for probabilistic nondeterminism.